-- a new farmer in Rhode Island
+- a new farmer or producer in Rhode Island

 - a well-seasoned farmers market veteran looking for the right forms to fill out